nadermohamed-stripe/malt-platform/README.md

 [] Add Money dialog to be fixed
 [] Undestand whats the problem for the onboarding
 [] Finish the sign up journey
-[] Copy status processing logic from /project to other components [] Terminal to show API Responses for devs
+[] Terminal to show API Responses for devs